PioneersTeam1676/FRC-Tree/README.md

 * Search page doesn't work if nothing is entered
 * Search page doesn't work with auto-filled teams

+## Recent changes
+* Editor: Added preset icon selector (YouTube, Instagram, Twitter/X, Facebook, GitHub) with a Custom URL option.
+Preset selection auto-fills the icon URL; switching to Custom lets you supply any image URL.
+* Sign Up: Enforces uniqueness of both email and team number.
+Only one user account may be created per FRC team number and an email cannot be reused.
+Attempts to reuse either return HTTP 409 with a descriptive message.

 <!-- ## Nate to do
 * Finish editor (add saving, add link list)
 * Allow users to sign up to teams with no information in them -->